 Use this option only in urgent cases.
 Otherwise, you will experience the detrimental effect.
 The thing is that domains usually use SenderScore in order to check the reputation of IP.
 When you segment your emails this way they do not have a chance to get the required data due to the absence of Return-Path.

 Return-Path indicates where the undelivered or bounced emails should go.
 This option is required when you deliver tons of emails and you need to have a particular place for storing bounce letters.
 You can open that box and analyze what has gone wrong in order to fix your mistakes.
 G Suite users are provided with this feature and you can get more info in this matter on the dedicated chapter of G Suite support.

 7. Use personal IP-addresses instead of shared ones.

 As we know, the IP address is read by ISPs in order to make a decision whether to deliver your email or not.
-The result depends on the reputation of the particular IP.
+The result depends on the reputation of a particular IP.
 So the ability to control the IP’s reputation is vital in our case.
 However, there are two options you can choose from: shared and dedicated IP addresses.
-Let’s take a closer look to each of them.
+Let’s take a closer look at each of them.

 The shared IP means you use the address simultaneously with a number of other senders.
 It is like a corporate mail that is accessible to a group of selected users.
-That is the main principle of the shared IPs.
-But there are some aspects that call in question the appropriateness of such address for email marketing purposes.
+That is the main principle of shared IPs.
+But there are some aspects that call in question the appropriateness of such an address for email marketing purposes.
 For example, you cannot control the reputation of the shared IP.
 Despite the fact that there is no need to warm up the address, the reputation issue can be crucial.

 Personal or dedicated IPs provide you with complete control over your reputation.
 You can monitor the activity of your own campaign, detect the problems, fix them and watch the positive results of your campaign.
 There are no any risks other sender’s activity affects your deliverability rates.
 Also, this option is preferable for senders who deliver more than 100k per year.